The benefits of Cannabidiol (CBD) have been documented in times before the Christian era.

 The growing clinical evidence indicates that CBD acts as an antipsychotic, anxiolytic, in addition to exercising a neuroprotective action, is increasing proportionally with those investigations that report the protective effects of CBD to the consumption of psycho-toxic substances, anxiogenic or deleterious effects such as THC, alcohol or synthetic narcotics.
 This suggests that CBD can help cushion the symptoms of those individuals with early stages of psychosis and even comorbid cannabis use.

 The most recommended and used varieties for the production of CBD oil is in a ratio of 1: 1 (THC 9.5% and CBD 9.5%) or with a ratio of 1: 1 (THC 10% and CBD 10%).
-This magnificent proportion between its psychoactive and non-psychoactive components is what makes it ideal for its therapeutic consumption since it keeps the stimulating effects at bay while the therapeutic effects are those required by consumers interested in this type of effects.
+This magnificent proportion between its psychoactive and non-psychoactive components is what makes it ideal for its therapeutic consumption since it keeps the stimulating effects at bay while the therapeutic effects are those required by consumers interested in this type of effect.

 For whom is CBD oil recommended?

 It is known that CBD activates and stimulates the responses of the body’s nervous system.
 It has been shown that there are two cannabinoid receptors in the human body and that the CBD oil works with its CBD component improving body functions.

 The CBD is recognized by the scientific community for its analgesic and anti-inflammatory, although its anticonvulsant properties (effective for patients with epilepsy), one of its great potentials is its neuroprotective and regenerative capacity, which helps to cure diseases such as sclerosis.